noma-protocol/docs/docs/concepts/components.md

 ![Component Diagram](/assets/icon2.png)

-The Oikos components work together in a coordinated system:
+The Noma components work together in a coordinated system:

 1. The **Reserve Pool** provides the foundation for the **Floor Price Mechanism**
 2. The **Liquidity Manager** interacts with exchanges through the **Exchange Integrator**